BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 and shield.
 Creatures like Stalkers and Skeletons, and devices like turrets, will NOT drop a shield, even if they spawn with one.
 (Stalker shield drops can be optionally toggled on.)
 Shielded loaders will drop shields, though.
+This mod will cause weapon-using enemies to use their UCP drops, whether you have UCP installed.

 Bosses with unique drops who don't actually use weapons/shields (ie: most "creature" enemies like Knuckedragger, machines like BNK3R, melee-only